Driving in Europe: 11 little-know motoring laws from France, Spain, Italy and beyond

 However, every country also has its own local laws and while some are fairly obvious common sense issues, there are a few more obscure ones that could catch the unwary out.
-Rules like:

 Carry spare glasses (Portugal, Spain and Switzerland)